 Note: It would have been possible to have used a microcontroller to regulate the filament voltage in a manner similar to that in which the high voltage is produced, but a programming bug or crash could cause the fragile, expensive tubes to be exposed to the full battery voltage whereas a malfunction of the high voltage generator is unlikely to cause damage to the radio.

 A short time after the high voltage converter is enabled the "FIL_SW" line is set high.
 Because the microcontroller has low-impedance FET output drivers, this pin's voltage is essentially that of the 5 volt regulator and it is used as the filament voltage reference.
 Similarly, if the microcontroller sets the "FIL_SW" line low (zero volts) this will shut off the filament supply.

 With the use of a MOSFET (e.g. Q4) as the filament control device, the series regulation of the filament has a very low drop-out voltage - that of the voltage drop across the FET, limited by its own "on" resistance, and the wiring used to carry the filament current - and this drop can be as low a few 10s of millivolts.
 What this means is that if the filament voltage is set to 9.0 volts by R14, as long as the "A" battery voltage exceeds that by a few 10s of millivolts, the filament will always be maintained exactly 9.0 volts but if the "A" supply (battery voltage) drops below 9.0 volts, Q4 will be turned fully on and the filament voltage will be within 10-20 millivolts of that battery voltage.
-Compared with the operation to a typical "low dropout" regulator IC that has around 0.15-0.3 volts drop, the circuit used here offers a lower voltage drop and better radio performance in those situations, particularly when even a few tenths of a volt can make a lot of difference!
+Compared with the operation of a typical "low dropout" regulator IC that has around 0.15-0.3 volts drop, the circuit used here offers a lower voltage drop and better radio performance in those situations, particularly when even a few tenths of a volt can make a lot of difference!